Xiaoyi-Z/Portfolio/README.md

 I hope to learn:
 * Data visualization techniques
 * How to tell a compelling story with the support of data
-* How to use data to justify my design decisions as a UI/UX designer
+* How to use data to justify my design decisions as UI/UX designer in the future

 # Portfolio
 👀 Here's where all of my cool data visualizations will go! 👀